suchetamahato/Microsoft-Excel-Project/README.md

 6. **Deadliest Month**: November consistently had the highest number of casualties in both 2021 and 2022, highlighting a recurring pattern that demands attention and intervention.

-These insights can guide the implementation of specific measures to enhance road safety, reduce accidents, and ultimately save lives.
+These insights can guide the implementation of specific measures to improve road safety, reduce accidents, and save lives.